TV Choice: Circulation

 In February 2008, TV Choice became the biggest selling (actively purchased) magazine of all categories in the UK, a position it has held ever since.
 It sells over 1.2 million copies a week and has an adult readership of 1.8 million.
 It has a target market among C1 C2 young, mass market adults.

 Awards

-TV Choice also has its own annual awards ceremony, the TV Choice Awards originally called the TV Quick Award, awarded on the basis of a public vote by readers of TV Choice.
+TV Choice also has its own annual awards ceremony, the TV Choice Awards originally called the TV Quick Awards, awarded on the basis of a public vote by readers of TV Choice.
 The following categories and winners are shown from the 2009 awards to the present day.